Ask a group of people what they think is the perfect value of a property investment and you will get varied answers.

 The truth is that both are correct and what you decide will depend on dozens of different factors.
 If you’re considering investing in an Australian property, you should know that you have options outside of the expensive metropolitan areas of Sydney and Melbourne, and that a property investment of just half a million dollars could be more than suitable for your needs.

-If you are considering a property investment, you should be thinking in the long term.
+If you are considering investment property loan Australia, you should be thinking in the long term.
 Yes, areas like Sydney and Melbourne are popular now, but if you’re investing for the first time a more conservative approach is a better bet, as it offers lower risk and is within your budget but has great long term capacity for growth.

 The biggest mistake first time investors make is to jump straight into expensive property investments.
 This will tie you down to a single investment for the foreseeable future, meaning you won’t be able to add to your property portfolio anytime soon.
 You need to be looking at properties that are affordable enough to ride out any interest rate hikes in the future while providing a predictable rental return.